NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/V/Void Fragment.md

 * * *

 **Stage 1 (8 Days)** The first time you enter this stage from a given _void fragment_, you gain the effect of a [[Potion of Truespeech|Potion of Truespeech]] for 3 days.
 The wisp grants you telepathy with a range of 30 feet.
-Also, you are under the effects of [[Spells/Hidden Mind|Hidden Mind]], except that its status bonus is +1 and it counteracts with a bonus equal to your class DC – 9.
+Also, you are under the effects of [[Hidden Mind|Hidden Mind]], except that its status bonus is +1 and it counteracts with a bonus equal to your class DC – 9.
 The wisp grants you resistance to mental damage equal to half your level.
 You also have access to the following activation.

 **Activate** `pf2:1` envision; or `pf2:2` command, envision (teleportation)